 Deploying the Client App and associated PCP collector components in a number of strategic hosts allows the quality of service over the enterprise’s network to be monitored.
 For example, service can be monitored on the Application Server System, on the same LAN segment as the Application Server System, on the other side of a firewall system, or out in the WAN.

-PCP archive logs are created by the pmlogger utility, as discussed in Chapter 6, Archive Logging.
+PCP archives are created by the pmlogger utility, as discussed in Chapter 6, Archive Logging.
 They provide a critical capability to perform retrospective performance analysis, for example, to detect performance regressions, for problem analysis, or to support capacity planning.
 The following sections discuss the options and trade-offs for pmlogger deployment.

 The issue is relatively simple and reduces to “On which host(s) should pmlogger be running?”
 The options are these: